Viscaly/FoodieHub/README.md

 # 🍳 FoodieHub

 **FoodieHub** is a community-driven recipe platform built with PHP and MySQL.
-Users can create accounts, upload their own recipes, discover dishes shared by others, leave reviews, ratings, likes and comments — all in a clean, dark-themed interface.
+Users can create accounts, upload their own recipes, discover dishes shared by others, leave reviews, ratings, likes and comments, all in a clean, dark-themed interface.

 ---